Mylaana/AresExpedition/README.md

 Escape keyboard not exiting card builder selection
 Websocket connection error while not in the game
 Project card: layers superposition creating visual bug on edges
-Expression has changed on client refresh right after selecting Arklight
+Expression has changed on client refresh with all the player pannel if something moves (VP increased with arklight, any gain)

 ### Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones